Building partnerships and networks

 The Policy Institute at King’s brings people together by building partnerships and networks with individuals and institutions.
 We engage with a broad network, including academics, journalists, policymakers, civil servants and politicians.

-The Strand Group is the Policy Institute at King’s signature seminar series.
+The Strand Group is the Policy Institute's signature seminar series.
 It acts as a forum that connects policy with politics through reflections, discussions and debate with leading civil servants and politicians.
 The Strand Group events, sponsored by Hewlett Packard Enterprise, discuss the most pertinent government and political issues of the day.
-Directed by Dr Jon Davis, the Policy Institute's Director of Partnerships, the Strand Group aims to explore how power operates at the very centre of government.
+Directed by Dr Jon Davis, the Strand Group aims to explore how power operates at the very centre of government.